ddsunder/hirax_transfer/README.md

 # Update log

+- 3 September 2020, added in Sarea and FoV calculations
 - 31 August 2020, added rotated square grid layout and a general user friend sample use file.

 # Requirements